whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-2A.md

 ### Condition

-{{ "On a ship underway, or a full mission ship simulator, with land and aids to navigation in sight, using a standard bearing circle, alidade, or other device for taking bearings, and given a chart with a scale of no more than 1: 80,000." | markdownify }}
+On a ship underway, or a full mission ship simulator, with land and aids to navigation in sight, using a standard bearing circle, alidade, or other device for taking bearings, and given a chart with a scale of no more than 1: 80,000.

 ### Performance requirement